thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 1. After `<title>`, and before the closing `</head>` tag, add opening and closing `<script></script>` tags.

 1. Type in the following code, notice as you type, the editor offers autocompletion.
+Replace XXXX with your first name.

     ```html
         <script>
             function init() {
-                document.getElementById("name").innerHTML = 'Put your name in here';
+                document.getElementById("name").innerHTML = 'XXXX';
             }
         </script>
     ```

-1. Modify the `<body>` start tag as shown.
-It will trigger the function, after the rest of the page has been loaded.
+1. Modify the `<body>` start tag as shown to include the onload attribute as shown.
+This will trigger the function called init(), after the rest of the page has been loaded.
     ```html
     <body onload="init()">
     ```